puffscoin/eth-utils/README.md

 - the nodes log into `<root>/00.<runid>.log`, `<root>/01.<runid>.log`, ...
 - `<runid>` is just an arbitrary tag or index you can use to log multiple subsequent launches of the same cluster, I recommend sequential double digit ids
-- the cluster can be killed with `killall -QUIT geth` (FIXME: should record PIDs)
+- the cluster can be killed with `killall -QUIT gpuffs` (FIXME: should record PIDs)
-- the nodes can be restarted from the same state individually using the `gethup.sh` script
+- the nodes can be restarted from the same state individually using the `gpuffsup.sh` script
 - if you want to interact with the nodes, use a json-rpc client
-- you can supply additional params on the command line which will be passed to `gethup.sh` and eventually to `geth` for each node, for instance `-vmodule=http=6 -mine -minerthreads=8` is a good one.
+- you can supply additional params on the command line which will be passed to `gpuffsup.sh` and eventually to `gpuffs` for each node, for instance `-vmodule=http=6 -mine -minerthreads=8` is a good one.

 ```
 GPUFFS=./gpuffs bash gpuffscluster.sh ./leagues/3301/cicada 2 3301 05 77.160.58.3 -mine